 17. Petrified Forest National Park

 Petrified Forest National Park is one of Arizona‘s beautiful national parks that is known for the spectacular preserved petrified wood artifacts.
 The park covers over 280 square miles and includes the Navajo and Apache counties.
 If you are looking for a place to stay, your best is the nearby town of Holbrook.
 This forest is known as one of America’s most beautiful parks and has over 60,000 annual visits for hiking activities.

 The Rainbow Forest and the Newspaper Rock State Historic Monument are among Arizona’s most-photographed natural landmarks accessible through charming hiking routes throughout the park.

-Petrified wood is scattered throughout the park but concentrated in areas like Newspaper Rock where logs up to 9 feet wide have been preserved in their entirety.
+Petrified wood is scattered throughout the park but concentrated in areas like Newspaper Rock, where logs up to 9 feet wide have been preserved.
 Petrified Forest is also home to two rare species of petroglyphs: red-on-buff panels and semi-circles.

 If you’re looking to explore one of Arizona’s most unique landscapes, Petrified Forest National Park should be at the top of your list!

 See Related: Best Things to Do in Scottsdale, Arizona

 Ashcroft is an old mining town near Aspen, Colorado that has been preserved as a historical site.